webclinic017/horus/README.md

 ### Datastreams
 - Implement a mechanism for getting more historical data in a safe way
 - Create a service for local caching of historical market data with Redis time series
+- Streams should only calculate the needed signals when receiving a new item.
+This is know at compile time

 ### Terminal
 - Migrate the entire C# Horus Terminal